Innago Logo

 The average property tax rate in South Dakota is 1.17%.
 This makes South Dakota the state with the 35th lowest property tax rate, with the highest being New Jersey at 2.23% and Hawaii being lowest at 0.32%.
 However, it is important to keep in mind that this statistic reflects the average of a lot of data in a populous state with significant geographic and economic diversity.
 Tax rates are likely to vary depending on the value of a home and its location in the state.

-South Dakota’s foreclosure rate is the lowest in the nation, according to recent data by ATTOM.
-In the first quarter of 2024, there was one foreclosure filing per 7,561 housing units in South Dakota.
+South Dakota’s foreclosure rate is the 48th lowest in the nation, according to recent data by ATTOM.
+In February of 2026, there was one foreclosure filing per 23,830 housing units in South Dakota.

 However, certain South Dakota counties, such as Minnehaha and Pennington, have higher distributions of foreclosed homes.
 These areas are significant for real estate investors due to their distressed property rates and potential impact on the housing market.